-- asmcmd: This command-line tool enables you to manage Oracle ASM disk group files and directories. - ASMCA: Oracle Automatic Storage Management Configuration Assistant (Oracle ASMCA) is an interactive utility that enables you to create an Oracle ASM instance or upgrade existing Oracle ASM instances.

-It also enables you to create and configure disk groups, Oracle ASM volumes and Oracle Automatic Storage Management Cluster File System (Oracle ACFS).

-- Oracle Enterprise Manager Grid Control: If you have Oracle Enterprise Manager installed, you can use Grid Control to manage Oracle ASM functions, such as migrating an existing database to Oracle ASM, checking the status of the Oracle ASM instance, checking the performance of the Oracle ASM disk groups, and creating or dropping Oracle ASM disk groups. - Oracle Enterprise Manager Database Control: This utility enables you to perform functions similar to Grid Control. - SQLPlus: You can run commands that are specific to Oracle ASM from either of these tools.
+- asmcmd: This command-line tool enables you to manage Oracle ASM disk group files and directories. - ASMCA: Oracle Automatic Storage Management Configuration Assistant (Oracle ASMCA) is an interactive utility that enables you to create an Oracle ASM instance or upgrade existing Oracle ASM instances. - Oracle Enterprise Manager Grid Control: If you have Oracle Enterprise Manager installed, you can use Grid Control to manage Oracle ASM functions, such as migrating an existing database to Oracle ASM, checking the status of the Oracle ASM instance, checking the performance of the Oracle ASM disk groups, and creating or dropping Oracle ASM disk groups. - Oracle Enterprise Manager Database Control: This utility enables you to perform functions similar to Grid Control. - SQL\Plus: You can run commands that are specific to Oracle ASM from either of these tools.
 To connect to an Oracle ASM instance, use the same methods that you use to connect to an Oracle database instance.

-- "Logging In to Oracle Enterprise Manager Database Control" on page 6-1 - Oracle Database Utilities for more information about asmcmd - Oracle Automatic Storage Management Administrator's Guide for more information about managing your storage with Oracle ASM
+- "Logging In to Oracle Enterprise Manager Database Control" on - Oracle Database Utilities for more information about asmcmd - Oracle Automatic Storage Management Administrator's Guide for more information about managing your storage with Oracle ASM

-Accessing Oracle Database with SQLPlus
+Accessing Oracle Database with SQL\Plus

-To run the SQL and PL/SQL statements to access the Oracle Database, you can use SQLPlus.
+To run the SQL and PL/SQL statements to access the Oracle Database, you can use SQL\Plus.
 This tool enables you to perform the same database management operations, and also to query, insert, update, or delete data directly in the database.

-- Before you start SQLPlus, ensure that all the environment variables, specially ORACLE_HOME and ORACLE_SID, are set.
-See, "Configuring the oracle User's Environment" on page 2-33 for more information about setting environment variables. - In addition, it is advisable to set the PATH environment variable to include the ORACLE_HOME/bin directory.
+- Before you start SQL\Plus, ensure that all the environment variables, specially ORACLE\HOME and ORACLE\SID, are set.
+See, "Configuring the oracle User's Environment" on page 2-30 for more information about setting environment variables. - In addition, it is advisable to set the PATH environment variable to include the ORACLE\HOME/bin directory.

-Use the following statement to start SQLPlus and log in as the SYS user, connecting as SYSDBA:
+Use the following statement to start SQL\Plus and log in as the SYS user, connecting as SYSDBA:

+'''

+$ $ORACLE_HOME/bin/sqlplus

-\$ \$ORACLE_HOME/bin/sqlplus SQL> CONNECT SYS as SYSDBA Enter password: SYS_password
+SQL> CONNECT SYS as SYSDBA

+Enter password: SYS_password

+'''